 This Vegetarian Dumpling Soup is comfort food at its best!
 If you're looking for a Vegetarian Chicken and Dumplings recipe, look no further!
 A broth packed with flavour, chickpeas for protein, and fluffy dumplings baked right in the soup, this recipe will have you feeling all the feels.

 This Vegetarian Dumpling Soup recipe is about as comforting as I can think of, especially in the cooler months.
+As comforting as this Pasta e Ceci recipe, and that says a lot.

 I didn't grow up eating chicken and dumplings, so I can't attest to the authenticity of this recipe.
 In fact, I'm positively sure it's highly inauthentic, but I'm hoping the deliciousness will make up for it.